TTangNingzhi/sandwichtest-code-completion/ReadMe.md

 Our solution, **SaNDwich&TEST**, implements an intelligent **multi-task context collection strategy** for LLM-based code completion.
 The approach systematically analyzes both the code prefix and suffix around the completion point to gather the most relevant context from the repository.

-> **Note**: To view our other exploration code and evaluation code organization, please check the `main` branch: [https://github.com/TTangNingzhi/sandwichtest-code-completion/tree/main](https://github.com/TTangNingzhi/sandwichtest-code-completion/tree/main)
+> **Note**: To view our other exploration code and evaluation code organization, please check the [`main` branch](https://github.com/TTangNingzhi/sandwichtest-code-completion/tree/main).

 ### Core Strategy: Three-Task Context Collection